owid/owid-datasets/datasets/Wheat prices, long run, in England (Makridakis et al. 1997)/README.md

 # Wheat prices, long run, in England (Makridakis et al. 1997)

-Long-run series on wheat prices in England, measured in 1996 pounds.
+Long-run series on wheat prices in England, measured in constant 1996 pounds per tonne.

 Data is sourced from Makridakis, Wheelwright, and Hyndman (1997) - Forecasting: Methods and Applications.
 Wiley.